- 14/08/2023

 What Is Business Marketing?

-Business marketing, often referred to as industrial marketing or B2B marketing, is the practice of individuals or organizations, including commercial businesses, governments, and institutions, promoting and selling their products or services to other businesses.
+Business marketing, often called industrial marketing or B2B marketing, is the practice of individuals or organizations, including commercial businesses, governments, and institutions, promoting and selling their products or services to other businesses.
 It’s distinct from consumer marketing (B2C), which targets individual consumers.

 Key Components of Business Marketing